cklim83/test_md/regex.md

 	!!"CAT".match(/cat/i)		# => true as i flag asked for case-insensitive match
 	```

-Note: It is easy to write an unreadable and unmaintainable mess.
-Use regex only when required and refactor them to reduce complexity.
+- While concatenation allows us to construct complex regex from simpler ones, it is easy to go overboard and build something overly complex and unreadable.
+We should use regex judiciously and try to keep their complexity at the lowest.

 ### Basic Matching - Alternation
-- We can construct a regex that matches one of severall sub-patterns by separating each pattern using pipe `|` and enclosing them using `()`
+- Alternation involves building a regex that matches one of several sub-patterns using the syntax: `(pattern_a|...| pattern_n)`
 	```Ruby
 	pattern = /(cat|dog|rabbit)/ #match "cat" or "dog" or "rabbit"